 The scope and severity of depression symptoms will vary widely by individual and can be impacted by gender, age, lifestyle, and socioeconomic factors.
 Regardless of personal factors, the quintessential outcome must include help for the patient to avoid worsening conditions.

 Commonly sought treatments for depression include: professional therapy for the patient (and family, if applicable), medications, healthier lifestyle changes, yoga / meditation, and spiritual guidance.

 Acupuncture for Depression

 As part of the overall healing plan, incorporating acupuncture for depression is an effective, safe, and comforting option.
 The benefits of acupuncture have been practiced for over 3000 years, meaning acupuncture is one of society’s oldest therapeutic options.
+Acupuncture for depression facilitates the flow of Qi through the liver, spleen and/or stomach channels to allow energy to flow correctly and dark or negative thoughts to lift.
 The benefits and aftereffects of an acupuncture session will be unique to each individual.
 But the overwhelming reactions reported by clients include feelings of peace, calmness, and tranquility.
 In some cases, these sessions are powerful enough on their own to reduce or eliminate the symptoms of depression.
 And for other customers, the centering effects of acupuncture augment the supplemental components of the overall depression treatment plan.

 A recent article in Scientific American analyzes the helpful results of acupuncture for depression.
 Two referenced studies indicated that patients receiving acupuncture had similar or better results that patients receiving medication.
 And, there was evidence that acupuncture minimized the potential for sexual dysfunction, a common but unwanted side effect of antidepressant medications.